 - Another common way is from supplements.
-Look for a brand that has a very high level of Vitamin D and Omega-3 fatty acids.
+Look for a brand with a very high level of Vitamin D and Omega-3 fatty acids.
 Opt for ones with Vitamin D at least 1200IU/mL and Omega 3 fatty acids at least 5g/dose.

-In case you live in an area with sunlight, apply sunscreen before you step outside.
-I always apply an SPF of 15 before I go out for anywhere between 10 and 30 minutes.
+If you live in an area with sunlight, apply sunscreen before you step outside.
+I always apply an SPF of 15 before going out for anywhere between 10 and 30 minutes.

 Nearly every cell in your body needs amino acids to make proteins and build other essential proteins.
-Amino acids come from food sources like meat and eggs, as well as supplements.
+Amino acids come from food sources like meat and eggs, and supplements.
 Most protein comes from plants, but not all are created equal.

-When we eat food, our body breaks it down into amino acids inside our digestive tract.
+Our body breaks it down into amino acids inside our digestive tract when we eat food.
 These amino acids are what our body needs to build proteins.
 Proteins are the building blocks of muscle and connective tissues.
 Our body breaks down proteins if our muscles do not need them – say if we’re exercising and our muscles are sore.
-That means if you eat protein after exercise, it doesn’t help repair the damage your muscles might have incurred.
+If you eat protein after exercise, it doesn’t help repair the damage your muscles might have incurred.

-Essential amino acids are an important component in protein synthesis (somatic muscle growth, muscle repair/strengthening, etc.).
+Essential amino acids are critical in protein synthesis (somatic muscle growth, muscle repair/strengthening, etc.).
 Still, it’s also a building block for making neurotransmitters, hormones, antioxidants, and other necessary chemical messengers in the brain.

 B12 is an essential element that’s crucial to life.
 Babies and children are dependent on it for energy, and it’s also vital to those who want to live beyond their 70s.
 B12 is an essential element for the production of red blood cells.
 This necessary vitamin is crucial for normal metabolism, but too much can cause various problems, including brain fog, memory loss, depression, and even cardiovascular issues.

-The most important nutrient your body can’t produce itself is B12.
+The essential nutrient your body can’t produce itself is B12.
 It is the basis for red blood cell production, and without it, your body won’t be able to function properly.
-The best way to get it is to consume liver in sufficient quantities, especially through fortified foods and supplements that contain it.
+The best way to get it is to consume liver in sufficient quantities, primarily through fortified foods and supplements that contain it.

 B12 deficiency is one reason people develop brain fog or Alzheimer’s disease.
-Quitting smoking, eating correctly, and getting enough fresh air are some things that can help you get your B12 levels in peak working order, according to Dr. Prabhat Jena from the University of Florida.
+According to Dr. Prabhat Jena from the University of Florida, quitting smoking, eating correctly, and getting enough fresh air are some things that can help you get your B12 levels in peak working order.

 Research has shown that deficiency of vitamin b1 has the potential to disrupt the working of our brain.
 This can occur by disrupting the production of brain-altering substances such as brain-derived nerve oil (BDO), which plays a role in forming memories and learning.

-Your body needs fat soluble vitamins A and D3 to carry out its normal functions.
+Your body needs fat-soluble vitamins A and D3 to perform its normal functions.
 Getting sufficient amounts of each is essential as the body can’t manufacture these nutrients.
-You can get most of your daily requirements from food, although you do need supplements containing these important vitamins, particularly if you’re over 40 years old or develop chronic health conditions.
+You can get most of your daily requirements from food.
+However, you need supplements containing these essential vitamins, particularly for those over 40 years old or who have developed chronic health conditions.

 Saturated fat is a type of fat that has been chemically altered to have a chemical called arachidonic acid.
-Arachidonic acid is found in specific cells of the body and helps make cell membranes and is sometimes called inflammatory.
+Arachidonic acid is found in specific body cells and helps make cell membranes, and is sometimes called inflammatory.
 When you have lots of saturated fat — about 35% of your body weight in men and 21% in women — your cells can become clogged with cholesterol, and blood vessels can become blocked.

 Saturated fat is a type of fat found in animal and plant foods, such as beef liver, bacon fat from partial beef or veal, coconut, and palm oil.
 It is blamed for causing heart disease and related deaths because it can increase cholesterol and blood pressure levels.
 It is recommended by health organizations and the United States government that anyone who consumes foods made from animal products reduce their saturated fat intake by replacing it with unsaturated fats like coconut and olive oil.